zalando/zalando-howto-open-source/README.md

 Yes.

 #### What Makes a Project InnerSource
-InnerSource projects meet all the same criteria as “coding in the open” projects, but with one major difference: they appear on GitHub Enterprise, and are not accessible to the public.
+InnerSource projects are the repositories we use internally at Zalando.
+They appear on GitHub Enterprise, and are not accessible to the public.
 No one outside of Zalando Tech can see or contribute to them.

 **Wait, I thought we were “Open Source First.”
 Doesn’t keeping repos on GHE contradict that?**